 1. The APVMA’s role

 We are responsible for assessing all agricultural chemical products, which include classes of products such as insecticides, herbicides, fungicides, nematicides, rodenticides, and miticides, intended for sale and use in Australia.
 Prior to an approval of an active constituent used in an agricultural chemical product, a large amount of data related to public health, workplace health and safety, and environmental safety is assessed.
-The toxicology data relating to public and workplace health and safety are evaluated by the Office of Chemical Safety (OCS) within the Australian Government Department of Health, on our behalf.
-The OCS then provides advice to us about the degree of hazard of the active constituent under consideration, and the acceptability of proposed uses for products containing the active constituent (with respect to public health and workplace safety).
-The OCS also makes recommendations for first-aid and safety directions to go on product labels.
+The degree of hazard of the active constituent and the acceptability of proposed uses for products containing the active constituent are considered.
+First-aid and safety directions for product labels are also determined.

 2. Health-based guideline values for pesticides

-Using data supplied by the APVMA as well as other publicly-available data, the OCS, under contract to the NHMRC and the NRMMC, established the health-based guideline values for the pesticides listed in the 2011 ADWG, and drafted the accompanying pesticide factsheets.
+Using data supplied by the APVMA as well as other publicly-available data, the Office of Chemical Safety, under contract to the NHMRC and the NRMMC, established the health-based guideline values for the pesticides listed in the 2011 ADWG, and drafted the accompanying pesticide factsheets.

 The definition of a health-based guideline value is: